Jacobheyman702/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 ## Business Problem
-Preventing Child mortality is a key indicator of medical progress.
+Preventing child mortality is a key indicator of medical progress.
 A large precentage of deaths are the result of low access to resources that moniter fetal health.
 One cost effective solution to moniter fetal health is the use of Cardiotocograms(CTGs).
 CTGs moniter fetal heart rate, fetal movement, uterine contractions, suddon heart rate changes and many other health metrics.
 Using a kaggle database of collected CTG exams, we aim to identify which features have the most impact on fetal health being either normal or distressed.

 ## Data